Zizians: Ziz LaSota

-LaSota faked her own death in a supposed boating accident in August 2022, but turned up in January 2023 in a Philadelphia hotel room where police were carrying out a search for a weapon suspected to have been used in the murder of the Zajkos.
+LaSota faked her death in a supposed boating accident in August 2022, but turned up in January 2023 in a Philadelphia hotel room where police were carrying out a search for a weapon suspected to have been used in the Zajkos' murder.
 LaSota was identified as the subject of an outstanding warrant in California and arrested for disorderly conduct and interfering with a police investigation.
-After her bail was reduced to $10,000, unsecured, LaSota was released pending trial.
-She appeared in court in Pennsylvania in August 2023, but subsequently failed to appear in December 2023.
+After her bail was reduced to $10,000, unsecured, she was released pending trial.
+She appeared in court in Pennsylvania in August 2023, but failed to appear in December 2023.

 After media coverage of LaSota and associates related to David Maland's death, LaSota was recognized by the owner of a rural property in Frostburg, Maryland, where she was attempting to camp.
 The owner called the police, who arrested LaSota on February 16, 2025, for trespassing, obstructing an officer, and transporting firearms.
 She is being held in custody without bail; she requested a pretrial release, which a local judge denied.
 On June 18, 2025, LaSota was indicted on a federal charge of being a fugitive from justice while in possession of firearms and ammunition, which carries a prison sentence of up to 15 years.
+On November 24, 2025, she was arraigned in federal court in Baltimore and pleaded not guilty to the charge.
+In March 2026, LaSota's lawyer requested that her competency to stand trial be evaluated, citing inability to follow the proceedings and LaSota's accusing the judge of being part of an organized crime ring.
+The judge granted the request.

 Ophelia Bauckholt

 Ophelia Bauckholt was a transgender German citizen on a current visa working as a quantitative trader for Tower Research Capital in New York since October 2021.
 Before working at Tower, she worked as a trader at Radix Trading for two years and as an intern at Jane Street Capital.
 Bauckholt reportedly quit working for Tower in 2023, which put her visa's extension at risk.

-Bauckholt was raised in Freiburg im Breisgau and attended the Goethe-Gymnasium there, where she was a gifted mathematician.
+Bauckholt was raised in Freiburg im Breisgau and attended the Goethe-Gymnasium school, where she was a gifted mathematician.
 In 2014 and in 2015, she won gold and bronze medals for the German team at the International Olympiad in Informatics.
 She graduated from the University of Waterloo in 2019 with a bachelor's degree in mathematics.

 Bauckholt expressed interest in the rationalist community after attending a CFAR event in 2019, and reportedly cut off contact with friends in the fall of 2023.
 On January 20, 2025, Bauckholt was killed in a shootout in Coventry, Vermont, after being stopped by border patrol agent David Maland, who was also killed.
-The Freiburg public prosecutor's office is investigating the circumstances surrounding Bauckholt's death, as is done whenever a German citizen dies abroad.
+As of early 2025, the Freiburg public prosecutor's office was investigating the circumstances surrounding Bauckholt's death, as is done whenever a German citizen dies abroad.